 - Keep Enterprise Architecture views up-to-date with minimum effort, by capturing information from plans of their projects and transformation initiatives.

-Atlas simplifies data gathering because it can collect information from many different sources, regarding multiple points in time and with in different levels of detail.
+Atlas simplifies data gathering because it can collect information from many different sources, regarding multiple points in time and within different levels of detail.
 Atlas generates views of organization architecture based on information gathered from internal and external sources.
 All generated views have a time bar that shows past, present and future (expected) architecture states.

-If it were applied to a city, whenever a project of a building was approved by the City Hall for construction in some time frame ahead, Atlas would provide day-by-day map of the city where approved buildings appear in the approved time frame.
+If it were applied to a city, whenever a project of a building was approved by the City Hall for construction in some time frame ahead, Atlas would provide a day-by-day map of the city where approved buildings appear in the approved time frame.
 In an organization, Atlas sustains a shared knowledge of the emerging organization, allowing people to detect and correct situations long before they actually occur.

-A complex dependency viewer made to generate real-time and up-to-date architectural representations which are easily navigable not only in space (between representations), but also in time (all representations have a time control allowing its content to be viewed in different time periods).
+A complex dependency viewer made to generate real-time and up-to-date architectural representations which are easily navigable not only in space (between representations) but also in time (all representations have a time control allowing its content to be viewed in different time periods).

 An instrument of communication between different departments inside the organization.
 The capability to standardize architecture views depending on the stakeholder profile, also standardize how stakeholders communicate.

 An instrument for supporting decisions not only when designing future solutions, but also when mitigating inherent impacts of each transformation initiative.

 Atlas replaces the EAMS (Enterprise Architecture Management System) by Link Consulting.